PHOENIXCONTACT/MORYX-ClientFramework/docs/articles/ConfigManagers/AppDataConfigManager.md

 ## How can I apply default configuration

 That's rather easy as well.
 Just add a folder named `AppDataDefaults` to your Config-Directory and copy your default user specific configurations to it.
 These files will be copied to the `%APPDATA%` folder when the application starts.
-Existant files won't be touched.
+Existing files won't be touched.
 Promise.